elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The rest parameter allows a function to accept an indefinite number of arguments, making it more flexible and adaptable to different use cases.
-It can also make the code shorter and easier to read by eliminating the need for explicit argument handling.<br /><br />
+It can also make the code shorter and easier to read by eliminating the need for explicit argument handling.
   </div>
   </div>
 </details>